hanabi/hanabi.github.io/README.md

 ## 1's Out of Order Chop Move

 * Normally, at the beginning of the game, players are expected to play their 1s from right to left.
-* If a player does not do this, it means that the next person should chop move one card.
+* If a player does not do this, and there is nothing else special going on, it means that the next person should chop move one card.
+* There are some common special situations that do NOT imply a *1's Out of Order Chop Move*:
+  * The 1 that was played was newly drawn and did NOT exist in the opening hand.
+(Fresh 1's always have priority.)
+  * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
+  * The right-most 1 is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
+For example, if someone discards to end the *Early Game* (implying that there is nothing to do), and the next player clues two or more 1s, it means that the right-most 1 must be bad, so skipping over it does not imply anything special.

 ### The Misplay Chop Move